k-gerner/Game-Pigeon-Solvers/Tic Tac Toe AI/README.md

 ### ✨ New in Version 2.0
 * Do you have a Tic Tac Toe AI of your own?
 Now you can challenge my AI with yours!
-See the "Dueling AIs Mode" section for more information!
+See the [Dueling AIs Mode](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Tic%20Tac%20Toe%20AI#dueling-ais-mode) section for more information!
 #### Older Changelog
 * v1.1
   * The game will now be played on a single game board instead of